BrunoNicholas/ursb-lite/README.md

 ## License

-The URSB Lite Web Application is of the MIT License but strictly a property of UTAMU as referenced by [Bruno Nicholas](#developement).
+The URSB Lite Web Application is of the MIT License but strictly a property of Reuben Idro as referenced by [Bruno Nicholas](#developement).

 ## Development